DeltaGMU/PCA_PrimaryServer/server/docs/source/api_students.rst

    An endpoint that retrieves all the students from the database and formats it into a list.

+   :status 200: When the list of students is successfully retrieved from the database.

    **Example request**:

    .. sourcecode:: http